shrutisharma27/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ## Step 12

-If you have a brochure, you can add the link of it in this field.
-So that whenever the lead asks for brochure, the assistant will embed this link in the email.
+If you have a brochure, add the link here.
+Whenever any lead asks for a brochure, the assistant will send this brochure to him/her.
+Make sure that the brochure link is accessible from anywhere.
+The brochure is NOT ATTACHED to the email, just the link to the brochure is sent.

 ![image](../images/details-of-assistant-12.png)

 ## Step 13

-If you want to add the link of your calendar to the signature, add the calendar link in this field.
+If you want to add the link of your meeting calendar to the signature, add the calendar link in this field.
+Here is how you can setup Calendly and Hubspot meeting links, which makes it easy for leads to choose a meeting time with you.

 ![image](../images/details-of-assistant-13.png)